 Continuing with the possibilities of setting the watch face, within the watch settings we can choose from a multitude of options, and if you do not like any of them we will be able to install any of the many others offered from the Huawei Health app.

-From the main screen you can access different options by swiping on the screen.
-If we do it from left to right (or vice versa) we can see the different widgets that give us quick information about activity, sleep, heart rate, stress, weather or direct access to the music player.
+From the main screen 1TP10We can access different options by sliding on the screen.
+If we do it from left to right (or vice versa) podemos see the different "widgets" that offer quick information on activity, sleep, heart rate, stress, weather or direct access to the music player.

 Sliding from top to bottom we will find the quick access menu.